cloudinary-community/gatsby-source-cloudinary/CONTRIBUTING.md

-# Contributing to Our Gatsby Source Cloudinary Plugin
+# Contributing to Gatsby Source Cloudinary Plugin

-First off, thanks for taking the time to contribute! ❤️
+First off, thank you for your interest in helping with the plugin ❤️

-Our community looks forward to your contributions. 🎉 help?
+Our community looks forward to your contributions 🎉

-## What can you contribute?
+## How can you help?

 You can improve [documentation](#improving-the-documentation), help [fellow users](#i-have-a-question), report [bugs](#reporting-bugs), suggest [enhancements](#suggesting-enhancements) or [contribute code](#your-first-code-contribution).

 ## Why do we need your help?

-As a user you know best how to make our Cloudinary Source Plugin better for users like you. 👊
+As a user, you know best how to make the Cloudinary Source Plugin better for users like you 👊

-## Other ways to support our plugin
+## Other ways to support the plugin

-If you like our plugin but don't have time to contribute, we have other easy ways to support our plugin:
+If you like the plugin but don't have time to contribute, there are other ways to support the plugin and show your appreciation:

-⭐️ Star our Github repository\
+⭐️ Star the GitHub repository\
-🐦 Write a tweet and mention our plugin and tag @cloudinary\
+🐦 Write a tweet and mention the plugin and tag @cloudinary\
-👩‍💻 Write some content and mention our plugin and let @cloudinary know on Twitter\
+👩‍💻 Create content and let @cloudinary know on Twitter\
-✍️ Refer to our plugin in your project's readme\
+✍️ Refer to the plugin in your project's readme\
-👩‍🏫 Mention our plugin when you attend local meetups and tell your friends and colleagues
+👩‍🏫 Mention the plugin when you attend local meetups and tell your friends and colleagues

 &nbsp;